 Help the environment by telling people about Persistent Organic Pollutants (POPs), which are the toxic chemical substances that bioaccumulate within food as well as water sources, and are generated through human activity.
-To hear more about POPs in food webs, our exposure to them, and how to reduce them check out what Greenpeace and Environment Canada have to say about them.
+To hear more about POPs in food webs, our exposure to them, and how to reduce them check out what and Environment Canada has to say about them.

 A single act, done by many, makes a big difference.
 Join the Green Heroes™ Academy to discover green acts that are fun to do and that earn you points on your way to becoming a Green Hero too!